SubwaySniffers/JessyKDM/README.md

 #### Coding capabilities

 I'd say I'm quite mediocre at coding, even though it is my passion and a web developer is my dream job.
-On a scale of 1 - 10 (relative for me, i.e. if I say im 7/10 in python but you think you are 3/10 in javascript or something, odds are you are still far better at js than I am at python), this is how good I think I am at some programming languages.
+On a scale of 1 - 10 (relative for me, i.e. if I say im 7/10 in python but you think you are 3/10 in javascript or something, odds are you are still far better at js than I am at python), this is how good I think I am at some programming languages.<br>1.
+Python - 7/10<br>2.
+GDscript (basically python but ok) - 6/10<br>

 1. Python - 7/10
 2. GDscript (basically python but ok) - 6/10